Disclaimer: Dettol hand washes contain salicylic acid, do not use on children under 3 years old.

-Those young eyes are sharp and will pick up when you don’t wash your hands, so set a good example and always wash your hands when you need to.
-If you’re together at the time, tell them why and show them what you are doing…you know how they often repeat things you say and do, so help them to follow your great hand washing example.
+Those young eyes are sharp and will pick up when you don’t wash your hands, so set a good example and always wash your hands when you should.
+You know how they often repeat things you say and do, so help them to follow your great hand washing example.
 Build it into your family’s routine and soon enough a good hand washing technique will become a habit, helping to keep your little ones protected from germs.

-There’s more to hand washing however than a quick rub with soap if you want to help keep your hands healthy, so here’s your definitive guide to helping to keep little one’s hands clean.
+There’s more to hand washing than a quick rub with soap if you want to get your hands hygienically clean, so here’s your definitive guide to helping to keep little one’s hands clean.

-When your toddler needs to wash their hands
+When your child needs to wash their hands

-- After every time they have visited the toilet or used the potty.
+- After every time they have used the toilet or potty

 - Before being involved in preparing any food.

-Naturally, there are other times they’ll need to wash their hands too: if they come into contact with any germy messes, if they’ve been touching any cuts or grazes or even if they’ve been playing outside it's always a good to get them in the habit of washing their hands because as you well know, those little fingers have a habit of getting into everything you don’t want them to!
+Naturally, there are other times they’ll need to wash their hands too: if they come into contact with any germy messes, if they’ve been touching any cuts or grazes or even if they’ve been playing outside, it's always good to wash their hands.

 Did you know to wash your hands thoroughly, you need to rub your hands together using soap for at least 20 seconds before rinsing in clean running water to get them properly clean?
 Teach your little one to take the time to do it properly.
-Make it fun; singing happy birthday twice is around the right time that you need to do a thorough job – you can even sing it out loud together!
 Show the shapes with your hands that you’re making and get them to copy you.
-You could even ask your little-one to show you how to wash your hands.
-The odd little reminder may be needed but it’s amazing how quickly they’ll be reminding you to wash your hands!

 - Apply a small amount of soap